mjhea0/django-interactive-charts-post/README.md

     })
 ```

+Notes:

-1. `get_filter_options(request)` fetches all the purchases, groups them by year, extracts the year from the time field and returns them in array.
+1. `get_filter_options()` fetches all the purchases, groups them by year, extracts the year from the time field, and returns them in a list.
-1. `get_sales_chart(request, year)` fetches all the purchases (in a specific year) and its prices, groups them by month and calculates the monthly sum of prices.
+1. `get_sales_chart()` fetches all the purchases (in a specific year) and its prices, groups them by month, and calculates the monthly sum of prices.
-1. `spend_per_customer_chart(request, year)` fetches all the purchases (in a specific year) and its prices, groups them by month and calculates the average monthly price.
+1. `spend_per_customer_chart()` fetches all the purchases (in a specific year) and its prices, groups them by month, and calculates the average monthly price.
-1. `payment_success_chart(request, year)` counts successful and unsuccessful purchases in a specific year.
+1. `payment_success_chart()` counts successful and unsuccessful purchases in a specific year.
-1. `payment_method_chart(request, year)` fetches all the purchases in a specific year, groups them by payment method, counts the purchases and returns them in a dictionary.
+1. `payment_method_chart()` fetches all the purchases (in a specific year), groups them by payment method, counts the purchases, and returns them in a dictionary.

-> Note that all the views have `@staff_member_required` decorator.
+> Note that every view has the [@staff_member_required](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#the-staff-member-required-decorator) decorator.

-### Urls
+### URLs

-Create the app-level URLs for the views:
+Create the following app-level URLs:

 ```python
 # shop/urls.py